ZakWinnick/rangeway-newsroom/_posts/92-percent-reliability-threshold.md

 - ✅ **Standardized error reporting** (MRECS) for rapid troubleshooting
 - ✅ **Performance-based O&M contracts** that align vendor incentives with uptime

-We believe that achieving 99%+ reliability isn't just possible—it's essential for EV adoption at scale.
+We believe that achieving 99%+ reliability isn't just possible, it's essential for EV adoption at scale.

 ### Impact on the Industry